microsoft/onnxruntime-inference-examples/quantization/nlp/bert/trt/README.md

 ## QDQ Model Evaluation
 Remember to set env variables, ORT_TENSORRT_FP16_ENABLE=1 and ORT_TENSORRT_INT8_ENABLE=1, to run QDQ model.
 We use evaluation tool from Nvidia TensorRT demo BERT repo to evaluate the result based on SQuAD v1.0 and SQuAD v2.0.

+Note: The input names of model in the e2e example is based on Hugging Face Model's naming.
+If model input names are not correct in your model, please modify the code ort_session.run(["output_start_logits","output_end_logits"], inputs) in the example.